-All items under consideration of the assortment review should have a forecasted sales volume, when actual sales is not available.
+All items under consideration of the assortment review should have a forecasted sales volume when actual sales is not available.
 Ideally, this is a store-level forecast.

-11. Artificial Intelligence
+11. Artificial intelligence

 AI is the latest innovation in assortment optimization.
 The use of machine learning can be utilized to analyze big data sources, and to identify trends and patterns – before your competitors do.

-12. Space Aware
+12. Space aware

 Understanding your available merchandisable shelf space is critical.
 Also critical is the true item capacity – calculating for different merchandising and stacking methods for each individual product.

-13. Understanding the what and why of the results
+13. Understanding the “what” and “why” of the results

 Reporting and analytical views for both pre- and post assortment optimization should be readily available.
-This includes Category Scorecards, distribution report, and yes… Pareto charts still have a place.
+This includes Category Scorecards, distribution reports, and yes… Pareto charts still have a place.
 Additionally, in the case results are unexpected, you should be able to have visibility into the logic of the system to validate why each assortment decision was made.